 COURSE FORMAT: Three hours of class time, plus an additional hour delivered through on-line or other activities for a 15 week semester, which includes two weeks for final exams.
-The fourth hour equivalent will consist of group meetings with the instructor.

-PREREQUISITES: FNST102
+PREREQUISITES: None

 COURSE DESCRIPTION:

 This course tells the story of the Ucwalmícw (the Lil'wat people) from a Lil'wat perspective.
 This story is represented in the oral tradition, passed down in oral texts from past generations of speakers.
 The knowledge was transmitted in Ucwalmicwts (the Lil'wat language) and we will explore what language can tell us about the Lil'wat people and their relationship with the living world.
 Elders, community members and resource people will be asked to visit the class in order to give this perspective.
 As well, field trips and community events will be integrated into the course content.